Off to the Races, Part 3

-In my prior installment of “Off to the Races,” I talked about the race against Burnout; the difference between motion and progress, and why you need a well-developed action plan to develop your concept.
+In my prior installment of “Off to the Races,” I talked about the race against Burnout; the difference between motion and progress, and why you need a well-developed business plan to develop your concept.
 Your next step is market research and verification.
 Sounds straightforward but nearly half of those that failed waited too long to find out.

 Honest, unbiased market research is a challenge for most new founders

 Initial market research is simple, but most founders struggle with it.
 Their solution is so embedded in their thinking that they can’t separate their solution from the problem.
 If the problem boils down to the lack of your solution, you’re in denial.